farnoosh27/farnoosh27/README.md

 - I'm passionate about the diverse applications of AI in various domains.
 AI's potential and versatility captivate me as it continues to advance and impact different fields.

-- I am currently a data science intern in Montreal at Audela company!
+- I am currently a data science intern in Montreal at Audela Company!

 ### Stats
 <div>